rollwagen/aws_certification/aws_certification.md

 * AWS Cloud Adoption Framework (AWS **CAF**) - organizes guidance into six areas of focus, called _Perspectives_:
 * _Business perspectives_:
-  * Business Perspective (1) - move from a model that separates business and IT strategies into a business model that integrates IT strategy.
+  * Business Perspective (1) - ensures that IT aligns with business needs and that IT investments link to key business results.
-  * People Perspective (2) - operating and recovering IT workloads to meet the requirements of your business stakeholders.
+  * People Perspective (2) - development of an organization-wide change management strategy for successful cloud adoption.
   * Governance Perspectiv (3) - skills and processes to align IT strategy with business strategy.
 * _Technical Perspectives_:
   * Platform Perspective (4) - principles and patterns for implementing new solutions on the cloud, and migrating on-premises workloads to the cloud.